Dam Safety 101

 |*Source: The Cost of Rehabilitating Our Nation’s Dams: A Methodology, Estimate, and Proposed Funding Mechanism

-ASDSO endorses passage of H.R.
-1770 and S.732 to create a federally administered dam rehabilitation funding program.
+ASDSO endorses passage of a national dam rehab assistance program.
 This federally sponsored program would provide funds to be cost-shared at 65 percent federal to 35 percent state/local for non-federal publicly owned dams.
 The legislation would provide funds to states based on the number of high hazard dams in each of the participating states.

 The number of high-hazard potential dams (dams whose failure would cause loss of human life) is increasing dramatically.
 Since 1998, the number of high-hazard-potential dams has increased from 9,281 to more than 14,700 in the 2013 update of the National Inventory of Dams.

 Over the past few years more than 65 dam failures have been documented.
 (See the Dam Failures and Incidents link for more information.)